Cummings $35 Million Grant Program

 All LOIs should be written with a three-year grant in mind.
 Prior Cummings grant winners will automatically be considered for 10-year awards after the 150 winners have been determined.

-Small nonprofits requesting three-year grants with installments of $25,000 or less may be eligible for assistance in developing their LOI through a pilot program offering coaching.
+Small nonprofits requesting three-year grants with installments of $25,000 or less may be eligible for assistance in developing their LOI through the no-cost Cummings Coaches program.
 Learn more.

 Letter of inquiry closes